First Parish Church of Groton

 The First Parish Church of Groton is a historic church building at 1 Powderhouse Road in Groton, Massachusetts.
 It was built in 1754-55 and restyled in 1839 for a congregation whose history dates to the founding of the community in the 17th century.
 The building was listed on the National Register of Historic Places in 2021.

 The building

-Groton's First Parish Church stands in the village center of the town, between Powederhouse Road (a loop road also providing access to Lawrence Academy, and Lowell Road (Massachusetts Route 40).
+Groton's First Parish Church stands in the village center of the town, between Powderhouse Road (a loop road also providing access to Lawrence Academy, and Lowell Road (Massachusetts Route 40).
 It is a two-story timber-frame structure, with a gabled roof and clapboarded exterior.
 Its main facade is three bays wide, surmounted by a tower with clock, bell, and steeple.
 The bays are recessed, with two columns set in antes at the front of the recess, with pilasters at the building and recess corners.
 A full entablature extends across the front and sides of the building, and there is a triangular ornament at the center of the tympanum.
 The church bell, added about 1819, is from Revere and Sons.